nhsx/skunkworks-long-stayer-risk-stratification/training/README.md

 ## Training the models
 Please note all bash commands listed below assume the working directory is `training` (this directory).

+It is also required that in this current version there is a field in the training data called `IS_MAJOR` which contains a number of values of `"Y"` or `"N"`.
+This is because the current training process filters for ``IS_MAJOR == "Y"`.

 ### Install Dependencies
 Ensure training dependencies are installed from both the top-level [`requirements.txt`](../requirements.txt) *and* the training-specific [`requirements.txt`](./requirements.txt) in this directory: